tremho/docholiday/README.md

 ### Issues

+- [X] enum bug case lack of comma on last element fails to read value
+- [X] enum key strings redundant value comment

+- [ ] assigned functions are marked private. need to commute modifiers before assignment
+- [ ] generators need * (and keyword?)
+- [ ] anonymous function not recognized - no stub

+- [ ] inline parameter comment fails if before comma
+- [ ] typescript form parameters fail if no space after comma
+- [ ] ad-hoc parameter type not represented in JSDOC stub (collapses to object)
+- [ ] nested ad-hoc parameters fail big time

+- [ ] ad-hoc return type not represented in JSDOC stub (collapses to object)
+- [ ] ad-hoc return type also produces a property declaration with part of the ad-hoc statement
+- [ ] void functions with return comments have no return tag or return comments
+- [ ] @throws tag is ignored
+- [ ] should be able to declare @throws in return comment space too.
+-

 ###### If the template excludes private, like better-docs, it won't show
 We _could_ have an `--all-public` flag that generates stubs ignoring private
 Defer this because this needs community input.